oiivantsov/hsl-substack/README.md

 ![99v_map](/docs/99v_map.png)

-This bus is actually a metro replacement service between Itäkeskus–Rastila–Vuosaari, added due to the temporary suspension of Metro service to Vuosaari and Rastila during the bridge renovation.
+After doing some research it turned out that this bus is actually a metro replacement service between Itäkeskus–Rastila–Vuosaari, added due to the temporary suspension of Metro service to Vuosaari and Rastila during the bridge renovation.
 The line ran as frequently as every 2.5 minutes at peak, which explains the high bus-to-stops density on that date.

 Source: [https://www.hsl.fi/en/hsl/news/service-updates/2025/03/no-metro-services-to-vuosaari-or-rastila-from-5-may--we-will-increase-bus-services-in-the-area](https://www.hsl.fi/en/hsl/news/service-updates/2025/03/no-metro-services-to-vuosaari-or-rastila-from-5-may--we-will-increase-bus-services-in-the-area)

 ---

-## Why It Matters
+## Where It Can Be Applied

-This project shows how open-source tools can deliver both:

-* Operational dashboards -> live insights for dispatchers and planners
-* Historical analytics -> long-term performance trends for strategic decisions

-And it goes beyond just technology: systems like this are at the heart of Smart Cities initiatives.
-Real-time transport data pipelines help cities:

-* Optimize bus schedules based on actual demand
-* Reduce delays and improve passenger satisfaction
-* Save operational costs by dynamically allocating resources
+While this project is demonstrated using public transport data, the underlying streaming Lakehouse design is applicable to a wide range of industries, particularly those that need to process millions of events per day in a cost-effective, open-source environment:

+* Startups and mid-sized businesses – building scalable products without committing to expensive managed platforms.
-All at almost zero cost and fully scalable to tens of millions of events per day with Kubernetes or cloud clusters.
+* IoT and mobility – processing millions of device and vehicle events per day in real time.
+* Gaming companies – tracking player telemetry, in-game transactions, and live events at scale.
+* Financial services and fintech – streaming transactions, fraud detection, and real-time risk monitoring on high-volume event streams.
+* Telecom and streaming providers – handling continuous event streams such as usage data, sessions, or content delivery metrics.

 ---

-## Next steps if someone wants to extend the project
+## Taking the Project Further

 For anyone looking to build on top of this pipeline, the most valuable additions would be: